 Kim performs Words To Words for the first time, entitling the song "You Are" as he starts.

-Mash Moon In Hawaii sees the band breaking into a bit of the Surfaris classic Wipe Out at the end.
+Mash Moon In Hawaii is even longer than it was earlier in the year.
+The band then break into a bit of the Surfaris classic Wipe Out at the end, with Kersey on the bells.

 Research (at Beach Resorts) is not unlike the 1978/79 versions with the almost completely different lyrics from what ended up on A Million Vacations, but the breakdown is a bit more Black Sabbath influenced.